Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 I wanted the read value of the 2nd potentiometer to be directly assigned as a brushSize.
 I originally assigned the brushSize brushSize = int (values[2]); with an integer of the read value, which led to an error.
 I later found out that this is because the value should be read as a float

-## 21 April 2021
+## 24 April 2021
 ##### day-9

-Today I finally installed the ornaments to Arduino circuit.
-I added a map and the spinning wheel to the arduino.
-I added these at the end when I was sure that everything is working well because once I install them, it is difficult to move the pins and chips around.
+Today I finally installed ornaments to the Arduino circuit.
+I added a map and the spinning wheel to the Arduino.
+I added these at the end when I was sure that everything is working well because once I install the ornaments, it is difficult to move the pins and the resistors around.

 When installing the map, positioning lights to the right position was challenging.
 I had to crook the legs of the LED lights to adjust the angle and the position of the light.